Principal bundles under reductive groups: The splitting theorem

 A $G$\nd algebra will be called finitely generated if it is finitely generated as a $k$\nd algebra.
-A finitely generated $G$\nd algebra has a finite-dimensional $G$\nd submodule which generates it over $k$, because any finite set of generators is contained in such a $G$\nd submodule.
-A $(G,R)$\nd module will be called finitely generated if it is finitely generated over $R$.
+A finitely generated $G$\nd algebra has a finite-dimensional $G$\nd submodule which generates it as an algebra over $k$.
+A $(G,R)$\nd module will be called finitely generated if it is finitely generated as an $R$\nd module.
 A finitely generated $(G,R)$\nd module has a finite-dimensional $G$\nd submodule which generates it over $R$.

 Let $R$ be a finitely generated commutative $G$\nd algebra.
-Then $\Hom_{G-\mathrm{alg}}(R,-)$ preserves filtered colimits of commutative $G$\nd algebras.
-This is clear when $R$ is the symmetric algebra $\Sym V$ on a finite-dimensional $G$\nd module $V$, because then $\Hom_{G-\mathrm{alg}}(R,-)$ is naturally isomorphic to $\Hom_G(V,-)$.
+Then $\Hom_{G\textrm{-alg}}(R,-)$ preserves filtered colimits of commutative $G$\nd algebras.
+This is clear when $R$ is the symmetric algebra $\Sym V$ on a finite-dimensional $G$\nd module $V$, because then $\Hom_{G\textrm{-alg}}(R,-)$ is naturally isomorphic to $\Hom_G(V,-)$.
 In general, there are finite-dimensional $G$\nd modules $V$ and $V'$ such that $R$ is the coequaliser in the category of commutative $G$\nd algebras of two morphisms from $\Sym V'$ to $\Sym V$, and it suffices to note that in the category of sets finite limits commute with filtered colimits.

-An affine $k$\nd group $G$ is reductive if and only if the category of $G$\nd modules is semisimple (i.e.\ every short exact sequence splits).
-If $G$ is reductive, every $G$\nd module is thus projective and injective.
-In particular the trivial $G$\nd module $k$ is projective, so that the functor $(-)^G$ that assigns to a $G$\nd module its space of invariants is exact.

 \begin{lem} Let $G$ be an affine $k$-group and $W$ be a $G$\nd module.
 Suppose that $k$ is algebraically closed.
 Then every $G(k)$\nd subspace of $W$ is a $G$\nd submodule. \end{lem}